ngxs/store/docs/advanced/sub-states.md

 }
 ```

-If we'd use the `setState` function - we'd overwrite the whole state value and our sub-state `CartSavedState` would erase.
+If we had used the `setState` function - we would have overwritten the whole state value and our sub-state `CartSavedState` would be erased.
 The `patchState` function allows us to update only needed properties and preserve our sub-state safe and sound.